ClickHouse/ClickHouse/docs/en/query_language/misc.md

 This query is used when starting the server.
 The server stores table metadata as files with `ATTACH` queries, which it simply runs at launch (with the exception of system tables, which are explicitly created on the server).

+You can use the `ATTACH` query also for the table partitions.
+For details, see the section [Manipulations With Partitions and Parts](alter.md#alter_manipulations-with-partitions).

 ## CHECK TABLE